JeanCarloBejaran/Economic_Statistics_ETLs/Economic_statistics_ETLs/Colorado Department of Revenue/README.md

 # 🗂️ Source Agency and Dataset Details

-This module processes datasets provided by the **Colorado Department of Revenue**.
+This suite processes datasets provided by the **Colorado Department of Revenue**.
 Below are the details of the source agency and the datasets used in this example. 🌟

 ---